Square's Recent Weakness Is An Investor's Chance To Buy Stock, Says Analyst

 A day after Square Inc (NYSE: SQ) reported its fourth-quarter results and announced the purchase of $170 million worth of Bitcoin (CRYPTO: BTC), an analyst at Guggenheim Securities upgraded the shares of the payment processor.

-The Square Analyst: Jeff Cantwell upgraded Square shares from Neutral to Buy, with a $288 price targeting, suggesting 21% upside potential from current levels.
+The Square Analyst: Jeff Cantwell upgraded Square shares from Neutral to Buy, with a $288 price target, suggesting 21% upside potential from current levels.

 The Square Thesis: The weakness in Square shares seen over the past two days is largely a near-term momentum-driven reaction to the decline in the price of bitcoin this week, analyst Cantwell said in a Thursday morning note.